Cardiac rehabilitation programs

 - Wenger NK, Froelicher ES, Smith LK, et al. Clinical Practice Guideline No. 17.
-AHCPR Publication No. 96-0672, U.S. Department of Health and Human Services, Agency for Healthcare Policy and Research, and the National Heart, Lung, and Blood Institute, Rockville, MD 1995.
+AHCPR Publication No. 96-0672, U.S. Department of Health and Human Services, Agency for Healthcare Policy and Research, and the Nat, Rockville, MD 1995.

 - Squires RW, Gau GT, Miller TD, et al. Cardiovascular rehabilitation: status, 1990.
 Mayo Clin Proc 1990; 65:731.

 - Fletcher GF, Balady GJ, Amsterdam EA, et al. Exercise standards for testing and training: a statement for healthcare professionals from the American Heart Association.
 Circulation 2001; 104:1694.